TheGoodGamerGuy/Snakify-problem-folders/README.md

 ```
 Problem - Folder
 ```
-All problems that dont match the naming scheme will be put into the Unnamed folder.
+All problems that don't match the naming scheme will be put into the Unnamed folder.

 ![App Screenshot](https://cdn.discordapp.com/attachments/909428087224160311/1076131974005149836/image.png)